ZHAW-Infosec-Research-Group/DIMBA/Vulnerabilities.md

 Note: Finding this in smali is very difficult.
 How can the user find the correct code location?

-Question: This is a real rooted detection check, right?
-So it runs only on truly rooted devices (or the VM, where su is available)

-Note: Rooted detection should be OFF in the settings per default.
-Also, it should be in the Meta-Setting, not the Settings (?)

 ### 30: Local Command Injection
 In the Meta-Settings, there's a *Ping Server* functionality to ping the server using the configured IP address.
 This uses the *ping* command in the Android operating system.
 The output of the ping command can be seen in the Android log.
 This functionality contains a command injection vulnerability that allows an attacker to execute arbitrary command in the Android system.